MasoniteFramework/orm-docs/models.md

 # Relationships

-Another great feature when using models is to be able to relate several models together \(like how tables can relate to eachother\).
+Another great feature, when using models, is to be able to relate several models together \(like how tables can relate to each other\).

 ## Belongs To (One to One)